Rockstar Games: The History of the Studio That Changed Gaming Forever

 2001: GTA III and the Open-World Big Bang

 October 2001.
 The PS2 is in living rooms everywhere.
-And Rockstar drops a bomb: GTA III.
-The first 3D GTA.
+Rockstar drops a bomb: GTA III, the first 3D GTA.
 Liberty City as an open world.
 Total freedom to roam, take on missions, or simply unleash chaos.

-It’s an earthquake.
 The game redefines what a video game can be.
 Before GTA III, the open world was a vague concept.
-After GTA III, it’s the dominant genre in the industry.
-Ubisoft, Activision, EA — everyone would spend the next twenty years trying to replicate this formula.
-None of them would do it as well.
+After GTA III, it became the dominant genre in the industry.
+Ubisoft, Activision, EA: everyone spent the next twenty years trying to replicate the formula.
+None of them did it as well.

 - Vice City (2002): the 1980s Miami vibe, the legendary soundtrack, Tommy Vercetti